-To install the blade guard, position the spreader in the clamp and flat against the base plate.
+To install the blade guard, first pivot the large anti-kickback pawls upwards and guide them into the catches on either side of the guard to hold them out of the way (a close-up view is shown in Fig. 71).
+Then position the spreader in the clamp and flat against the base plate.
 The positioning pins will align the spreader in the correct position.
-Lower the clamping handle completely to lock the spreader in place (see Fig. 46).
+Lower the clamping handle completely to lock the spreader in place (see Fig. 53).
 If the clamping handle is difficult to lower, make sure the spreader is positioned flat against the base plate.